Understanding the Costs of Opening a Franchise Business

 Startup Expenses

-There are both high- and low-cost franchise opportunities available, with some requiring less than $20,000 to get started while others need several million dollars.
+There are both high- and low-cost franchise opportunities available.
+Some brands require less than $20,000 to get started while others need several million dollars.

 Due to the lower expenses associated with real estate and buildout, service firms often have lower startup costs than retail or food-related enterprises.
-According to the findings of Franchise Firm Review, the typical investment for a franchised business is $150,000.
+According to the findings of, the typical investment for a franchised business is $150,000.

-The startup costs of many franchises can stretch into the high hundreds of thousands and even the millions.
-For example, opening a new McDonald’s franchise can cost anywhere from $450,000 to $2.5 million, depending on the location and other factors associated with starting a new storefront.
+The startup costs of many franchises can stretch into the high hundreds of thousands and even millions.
+For example, opening a new McDonald’s franchise can cost anywhere from $1.47 million to $2.5 million, depending on the location and other factors associated with starting a new storefront.
 This is not a small cost by any means.

 Recurring Fees